jmacadie/aoc-rs/README.md

 To run any day, you need :crab: [Rust installed](https://www.rust-lang.org/tools/install) :crab:

-Then, at the root or in a day folder, run `cargo run --release`
+* To run the performance profiler: at the root directory, run `cargo run --release`.
+N.B.
+This won't output any answers, just the calc runtime
+* To run any given day: navigate to the relevant directory, e.g. `cd 2015/day_01`, and then `cargo run --release`

-Most days have tests based on the example cases given in the problem description.
+* To run tests for a day: Most days have tests based on the example cases given in the problem description.
 To run these, run `cargo test`

-# To add a new day
+## To add a new day

 Not the most streamlined process, this may change: